metrorailings/OwlBlog/content/posts/postseason-review-texans.md

 One thing does give me pause here - the way the defense has tanked this year compared to years past.
 It's just not the same defense - this team has been too happy to give up yardage at times.
 Then again, maybe Houston can't help itself in this area given the impotence of the pass rush following JJ Watt's chest injury.

+Either way, I'll give the benefit of the doubt to Romeo Crennel once again going off history.

 ***

 ### Do the quarterback and most of the other key players on the offense have any playoff experience?